BITS-Research/campaign-access-eval/docs/results_explainer.md

 Pages on your website may not be picked up by our tool for a variety of reasons however the most common would be:

--   The webpage that is missing from the archive was not linked to by any of the found webpages.
+-   The webpage that is missing from the report was not linked to by any of the found webpages.
 -   The webpage was a document.
 It is very common to store policy proposals on a website as a PDF or similar static file however our tools